yehuohan/popc/README.md

 # Popc

 > **Pop Out Panel of Custom user mode**
-> - For vim user: VimL version code (its `README` can see [old branch](https://github.com/yehuohan/popc/tree/old)) is still kept and disabled for Neovim by default.
+> - For vim user: VimL version code (see [README.VimL.md](./README.VimL.md) or [old branch](https://github.com/yehuohan/popc/tree/old)) is still kept and disabled for Neovim by default.

 Popc is to display a panel and handle all input keys inside an usermode.